jeysonj2/laravel-base-proyect/AI Agent Context.md

 - We will communicate in Spanish or English; however, all generated code, along with messages and comments, must be in English to comply with international standards.
 - When adding a new feature, please add the related PHPdoc, Swagger annotations and tests.
 - When modifying a feature, please update the related PHPdoc, Swagger annotations and tests if necessary.

-- Every time I write to you (Github Copilot Agent Mode) in your prompt the sentence: `tested and approved` or `probado y aprobado`, you will:
+Remember every time I write to you (Github Copilot Agent Mode) in your prompt the sentence: `tested and approved` or `probado y aprobado`, you will:

 - Read the git changes to get additional information about the recent changes
 - Update the `AI Agent Context.md` file with what has been recently done by you (Github Copilot Agent Mode) and also about whatever you found in the git changes
 - Update `README.md` file if necessary
 - Update `DEPLOYMENT.md` file if necessary
 - Run the command `./shell-scripts/fix-style.sh` to fix lint and format
 - Run the command `./shell-scripts/tests-coverage.sh` to check all tests are passing and update de coverage percents in the files `AI Agent Context.md` and `README.md`

 Please let me know when you are prepare to start working on a new task